MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Experimental Setup

 \subsection{Prompt Techniques}

 We utilized established methods such as zero-shot prompting \citep{kuo-chen-2023-zero} and Chain-of-Thought (CoT) \citep{wei2022chain} prompting.
 Beyond these standard techniques, we introduce a novel experimental setting termed \textbf{Code-Switched CoT Prompting (CS-CoT)}.

-This approach adapts the sociolinguistic concept of code-switching \citep{aguilar2020lince, hamed2025survey, yan2025cs}, the alternation between dissimilar languages in conversation.
-Specifically, this setting prompts the model to understand a mathematical question posed in one language while being instructed to generate the solution in another.
+This approach adapts the sociolinguistic concept of code-switching \citep{aguilar2020lince, hamed2025survey, yan2025cs}, which refers to the alternation between dissimilar languages in conversation.
+While recent studies have begun to explore cross-lingual reasoning, they often treat code-switching as an input-side feature \citep{chai2025xcot} or rely on the model’s English-centric capabilities to bridge the reasoning gap.
+For instance, \citep{son2025pushing} conducts reasoning primarily in English while maintaining only the final mathematical semantics in the target language.

+In contrast, our setting prompts the model to understand a mathematical question posed in one language while being instructed to generate the solution in another.
 To further probe the model's analytical understanding, we present perturbed reasoning, an approach that evaluates the model's proficiency to identify flawed steps within a given solution process.
 For details on the prompt templates used in this study, refer to Appendix \ref{appendix:prompts}.